MoatazBadawy/MoatazBadawy/README.md

 - 🔭 I created [sunset hadith](https://github.com/MoatazBadawy/Sunset-hadith) – The app that is downloaded by 9k+ users.
 - 🤖 I’m currently working on Android Softwrae Engeneering.
 - 🌱 I know Kotlin and Java The modern programming language
-- 👯 I’m looking for Android Junior/Intership opportunity
+- 👯 I’m looking for Android developer (Junior / Entry level) opportunity
 - 🤔 Have a good position for me? let's connect on my Email: moataz.egy101@gmail.com
 - 📫 How to reach me: LinkedIn: https://www.linkedin.com/in/moataz-badawy/, Instagram: @thecoderui